wef216/wef216.github.io/_pages/about.md

 My interdisciplinary background allows for a variety of possibilities for my research.
 My research explores diverse themes in applied econometrics spanning from health economics, labor economics to development economics, and inter-disciplinary genoeconomics projects incorporating genetic data into studies on human economic behavior.
 My current and future work fall into three broad themes:
 <ul>
 <li> Investigating the missing diversity in the scientific community and how it shapes the evolution in science. </li>
-<li>  Applying the Mendelian randomization in human genetics to economics, assessing the influences of gene-environment interactions on individual's preference and behavior, and quantifying the associated social or economic consequence. </li>
+<li>  Applying the Mendelian randomization in human genetics to economics, assessing the influences of gene-environment interactions on individuals' preference and behavior, and quantifying the associated social or economic consequence. </li>
 <li>  Evaluating the (unintended) effects of public policies on the disadvantaged population. </li>
 </ul>
 </div>